1984 Palm Sunday massacre

 Mass shooting in New York, U.S.

-The Palm Sunday massacre was a mass shooting which took place on April 15, 1984, in Brooklyn, New York, that resulted in the deaths of ten people: two women, two teenage girls, and six children.
+On April 15, 1984, a mass shooting occurred in Brooklyn, New York, United States.
+The event resulted in the deaths of ten people: two women, and eight children.
 There was one survivor, an infant girl.

-Murders
+Shootings

 All of the victims were shot, with a total of 19 bullets fired from two handguns at close range, most in the head, and were found in relaxed poses sitting in couches and chairs, suggesting that they had been taken by surprise.
 There were no signs of drugs or robbery at the home.